 What Is Tap2Earn And How Does It Work?

 Tap2Earn calls itself the world's #1 leading influencer connecting influencers with big-name advertisers.

 On the surface, Tap2Earn looks like your typical Get-Paid-To or rewards site like Swagbucks that pays you for completing simple tasks like filling out surveys, signing up to free trial offers and sharing your unique referral link on social media sites.

-According to the site’s homepage, making up to $500 a day is a simple process anyone can follow:
+According to the site's homepage, making up to $500 a day is a simple 3 step simple anyone can follow: